angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 Unfortunately, that didn't quite work out – standardisation in ECMAScript has gone a different way over the years.

 The original class properties of TypeScript are implemented in such a way that initialisation with values is always performed as the first statement in the constructor.
-The two following notations have so far been absolutely identical in the result:
+The results of the two following notations have so far been absolutely identical:

 ```ts
 class User {